nayanrajani/Terraform/README.md

     - If there is a difference between the two, terraform plan presents a description of the changes necessary to achieve the desired state.

 - Terraform refresh
-    - For an instance, if any of the infrstaructure is deleted or updated from the GUI perspective.
+    - For an instance, if any of the infrastructure is deleted or updated from the GUI perspective.
     - then this command will get the changes and update the tf state file.
     - Example
         - Terraform apply